A Tale of Two Sightlines: Comparison of Hydrocarbon Dust Absorption Bands toward Cygnus OB2-12 and the Galactic Center: Analysis and Results

 Broader Galactic trends in dust extinction and composition provide additional perspective on the relative abundances observed along the Cyg OB2-12 and Quintuplet sightlines. \cite{Roche85} found that on sightlines to a central cluster of bright stars, located within 2 pc of Sgr A*, the strength of the 9.7 \mum\ silicate feature relative to the near-IR continuum extinction, e.g., $A_K$, is approximately twice its value toward Cyg OB2-12.
 From the silicate values (see bottom two rows of Table~\ref{tab:t1}) and estimates of $A_K$\footnote{We use a $K$-band extinction toward Cyg OB2-12 of $1.00 \pm 0.15$ mag, based on \citet{rieke85}, \citet{hanson2003}, and \citet{wright2015massive}.
 For the Quintuplet we adopt the value $A_K$ = 3.1 mag, the average of its values in \citet{figer1999massive} and \citet{liermann2010quintuplet}.}, the ratio toward the Quintuplet, located 30 pc distant from Sgr A*, is $\sim$ 1.4 times higher than it is toward Cyg OB2-12 (which is considered to be in the solar neighborhood).
 Therefore, while not as extreme as the central cluster, the Quintuplet still shows a significant silicate enhancement over the Cyg OB2-12 baseline.

 The ratios IA(3.3)/$A_K$ and IA(3.4)/$A_K$ (where $A_K$ denotes $K$-band extinction) are similar for the two sightlines, as expected if the hydrocarbon absorption bands and the $K$-band extinction arise from the same carbonaceous dust population \citep{Draine84}.
-This constancy is seen not only in the near-IR ratios, but also in the mid-IR ratio, IA(6.2)/$A_K$, which likewise has similar values for both sightlines.
+Similar values on both sightlines are also seen in the mid-IR ratio, IA(6.2)/$A_K$.
 Although the carbon and silicon abundance (gas plus dust) increases toward the Galactic center, as indicated by chemical evolution models \citep{hou2000} and supported by observational studies of metallicity gradients across the Galactic disk \citep{rolleston2000obstars,andrievsky2002cepheids}, this does not necessarily result in equal increases in the silicate and carbonaceous stardust injected into the ISM.
 The increased metallicity in the inner Galaxy requires that AGB stars have to dredge up more carbon from their cores to change from O-rich to C-rich and, hence, overall the production of carbon stardust relative to silicate dust may well decrease \citep{Roche85}.